Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Model and Numerical Methods

-An alternative and simplified approach to modelling accretion is through the one-dimensional viscous diffusion equation, which neglects any wind-driven contribution and does not assume the source of viscosity is turbulence \citep{lynden-bell_evolution_1974}:
+An alternative and simplified approach to modelling accretion is through the one-dimensional viscous-disc diffusion equation, which neglects any wind-driven contribution and does not assume the source of viscosity is turbulence \citep{lynden-bell_evolution_1974}: